Reviews You Can Rely On

 The Brooks Adrenaline and the Asics Gel-Kayano 31 are two of our top recommendations when it comes to lateral stability.
 The former has built-in structures to encourage proper gait patterning, and the latter has a bulbous heel shape that helps correct wonky strides.
 The Gel Kayano's 4D Guidance System helps ensure smooth, even gait patterns.
 Its plush 38 mm stack helps make the Kayano one of our top recommendations for runners who view stability and underfoot comfort as their first priorities.

-The Altra Torin 7 is a super stable shoe that earned its merits here by providing a zero-drop differential instead of extra structures.
-By forcing the heel to ride in line with the toe (though the heel stack is 1 mm thicker, as we measured in our lab), the body can rely on the rear musculature for additional strength and security.
-Zero-drop shoes are not for all runners, but they are fantastic for those prone to rolling their ankles because the shape helps prevent it.
+The Altra Torin 7 is a super stable shoe that earned its merits here by providing a low-drop differential (1 mm) instead of extra structures.
+By forcing the heel to ride in line with the toe, the body can rely on the rear musculature for additional strength and security.
+Low-drop shoes are not for all runners, but they are fantastic for those prone to rolling their ankles because the shape helps prevent it.
+The Altra Experience Flow is a bit chunkier than the Torin, but offers a minimal 4 mm drop and nearly as much stability.

-running shoes womens - zero drop shoes tend to work well for runners who have weak ankles...
+running shoes womens - low drop shoes tend to work well for runners who have weak ankles...

 Credit: Ally Arcuri

-In addition to the Torin, the Brooks Ghost 16 and the Hoka Clifton 9 are both honorable mentions in this metric as well.
+In addition to the Torin, the Brooks Ghost 16 and the Hoka Clifton 9 are also honorable mentions in this metric.
 Even without specified structures, all three pairs provide balanced structure and comfort.
 The speed-focused daily trainers that offer the best stability manage to combine a bit of meat with their plates.
 Shoes such as the Brooks Hyperion Max 2 and the Puma Deviate Nitro 3 fit this bill.

 Stability: Maximally Cushioned Shoes